Written by Bethany, PA to Luke Granger Photography

 An Overflowing Guest List

-One of the bonus' of financing your own wedding is that you can control the headcount far easier and are under no obligation to invite people to your wedding that you don't know (or want).
-Concentrate on the people that bring enjoyment to your life, you may not see them often but when you do you value their time and want to celebrate with them by your side.
+One of the bonus' of financing your own wedding is that you completely control the headcount and are under no obligation to invite people to your wedding that you don't know (or want).
+Concentrate on the people that bring enjoyment to your life; you may not see them often but when you do you value their time and therefore want to celebrate with them by your side.

 It is now popular for wedding invitations to be sent to individuals without the extension of a plus one and many couples have chosen to have children free celebrations too.
-Modern life means that family dynamics can lead to large, extended families so don't feel bad for not inviting everyone, it's natural that not everyone will make the cut and most people will completely understand, if someone creates a fuss, its just proof they belong on the no invite list!
+Modern life means that family dynamics can lead to large, extended families so don't feel bad for not inviting everyone.
+It's natural that not everyone will make the cut and most people will completely understand - if someone creates a fuss, its just proof they belonged on the no invite list all along!